Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Now your server is updated.

-[To update your client you can follow the instructions here.](https://dev.sp-tarkov.com/SPT/Stable-releases/releases) [Or follow the ReadMe file in the G-Drive folder to do a fresh client install.](https://drive.google.com/drive/folders/15wUVnloywf1qb9tNZQtZlkXKX_GSR87t?usp=sharing)
+[To update your client you can follow the instructions here.](https://dev.sp-tarkov.com/SPT/Stable-releases/releases)

+[Or follow the ReadMe file in the G-Drive folder to do a fresh client install.](https://drive.google.com/drive/folders/15wUVnloywf1qb9tNZQtZlkXKX_GSR87t?usp=sharing)

 [You will also need to download the newest Fika plugin from here.](https://github.com/project-fika/Fika-Plugin/releases)

 ## Other possibly helpful info
-To play with friends you have several options:
+To open up the server to friends or the public:
-ZeroTier One /
+- ZeroTier One
-RADMIN VPN /
+- RADMIN VPN
-Direct connection with port forwarding.
+- Open connection with port forwarding.

 [More info over here](https://github.com/project-fika/Fika-Documentation?tab=readme-ov-file#installation)

 I prefer using ZeroTier One, I've found this to be the most "hassle-free" experience for players.
 ZeroTier doesn't require players to have to force bind IP's or do any port forwarding as a host - as long as the ZT network is set a private network and the client is set to run at startup - "it just works".

 ZeroTier can be installed as a client on the Oracle VPS directly or run as a docker container.

 [ZeroTier One Linux install can be found here](https://www.zerotier.com/download/#entry-5)

 [Making automatic backups with cron](https://unix.stackexchange.com/a/16954)

-## Updating or adding user & client mods
 To update or add mods, you have to put them in the server's "server/user/mods" and "server/BepInEx" directories respectively.
 Since Corter-Modsync is used in this "mod-pack" - any new or updated mods & configs will get synced to the clients when they connect to the server.